nsnam/ns-3-dev-git/doc/manual/source/new-models.rst

 Third, it is a good idea to implement constructors and destructors rather than to let the compiler generate them, and to make the destructor virtual.
-In C++, note also that copy assignment operator and copy constructors are auto-generated if they are not defined, so if you do not want those, you should implement those as private members.
-This aspect of C++ is discussed in Scott Meyers' Effective C++ book. item 45.
+In C++, note also that copy assignment operator and copy constructors are auto-generated if they are not defined, so if you do not want those, you should declare them as ``= delete``.

 Let's now look at some corresponding skeletal implementation code in the .cc file.::